deekshamypersonal/dashboard-app/README.md

 for any time range, how many people started vs. how many finished payment and what percent dropped off.

-It also provides insights into the **drop rate**, helping businesses understand how many users abandon the process before completing the payment.
+It provides insights into the **drop rate**, helping businesses understand how many users abandon the process before completing the payment.
 This can be used in any application that involves a payment process to analyze user behavior and improve the checkout process.

 ## Features